gust/style-docs/process/using-waffle.md

 #Using the waffle project management tool

 ##Adding a bug
+Create an issue either in github or on waffle including a descriptive title and reproduction steps, sample code, and the browser & version you were using when you encountered the bug (if relevant).
+Label the issue "bug" and "icebox" (or, in waffle, label it "bug" and make sure it appears in the "icebox" stage).

 ##Suggesting future work
+Similar to reporting a bug, add a card/issue for the work you'd like to see.
+Label it 'icebox' or be sure it comes up in the 'icebox' stage.
+Add one of the type labels if it makes sense.

 ##Grouping work into releases
+As suggested work accumulates, it may be worthwhile to group logically related work into releases that can be completed as a unified venture of work.
+Consult with
+Foundations leadership, then create a github milestone to represent the release, then add the appropriate work to that milestone.

 ##Tracking your work in flight
+As you pick up and complete work, be sure to move it to the appropriate stage as you go through the process of completing it.
+Stages are represented by labels in github, and columns on the waffle platform, and their meaning is defined below.

 ##Labels and their meaning
 ###Stages (blue, mostly)